UBC-MDS/DSCI-532_2025_5_vessel-vision/reports/m3-reflection.md

 Based on what we've done in M1, we updated the dashboard according to the suggestion from instructor and TA.

 - Reduced file size to improve app loading speed.
+- Changed file type to parquet from csv and read from those as well.
+- Rewrote data.py computations in order to calculate the values for faster display.
 - Minimized white space around the map and across the application.
 - Modified the map legend for better readability.
 - Ensured all application elements fit on a single page without requiring scrolling.